 - In 2016 extreme rainfalls took down AWS (Amazon Web Services) Sydney data centre.

-- In 2017 Amazon Air flights were cancelled due to record-high heat wave that prevented airplanes from take-off and landing.
+- In 2017 Amazon Air flights were cancelled due to record-high heatwave that prevented aeroplanes from take-off and landing.

-- In 2018 Superstorm Riley cut the power in a data centre disrupting Amazon Alexa signal.
+- In 2018 Superstorm Riley cut the power in a data centre disrupting the Amazon Alexa signal.